ChrisO98/Python-Projects/Black Jack Python/README.md

-This was a learning experience as this was not perfect but did what was intended although very poorly.
+This was a learning experience as this was not perfect but did what was intended although poorly.